Ask a Professor: The NP Practice Environment in Oklahoma

 The Value of Oklahoma’s NPs

 Oklahoma is one of the most unhealthy states in the nation.
-United Health Foundation ranks the Sooner State as fifth worst for socioeconomic factors impacting health, and third worst for access to care.
-Approximately 14.5 percent of Oklahomans don’t have health insurance.
+United Health Foundation ranked the Sooner State as third worst in the nation for overall health in 2023.
+Approximately 18 percent of Oklahomans don’t have health insurance.
 The state is particularly deficient in caring for people with obesity, heart disease, and substance abuse disorders—and all these problems are exacerbated in rural areas, which make up a significant portion of Oklahoma’s total area.

 NPs are ideally suited to meet Oklahoma’s health challenges.
 On average, NPs are more likely to work in rural and underserved areas than their physician colleagues are.
 Most NPs specialize in primary care and are particularly adept at managing chronic conditions.
 And a foundational aspect of NP practice is a holistic approach that takes all the social determinants of health into consideration, which is a value-add in a state with high wage inequality and restrictive legislation around women’s health.